IronCoreLabs/ironcorelabs.github.io/technology/index.md

 ![](/img/tech/in-transit-and-at-rest.png)

 Most SaaS companies ignore security concerns when they're small.
 As they grow, they add network perimeter technologies like firewalls and intrusion prevention appliances, security incident event management platforms, and staff to monitor them.
-For B2B SaaS, this evolution is driven by larger customers that demand more intense infosecurity reviews during the sales cycle.
+For B2B SaaS, this evolution is driven by larger customers that demand more intense information security reviews during the sales cycle.

 Unfortunately, investing in network perimeter technologies was the solution for a bygone era.
-Outdated regulations and infosecurity standards assume a network environment of decades past.
+Outdated regulations and information security standards assume a network environment of decades past.

 ![Graphical timeline of increasing complexity of networks from the 80's until now](/img/tech/data-sharing-complexity-history.png)